 During your pregnancy, you'll be offered a blood test for 3 infectious diseases: hepatitis B, HIV and syphilis.
-This is part of routine antenatal screening and is offered, and recommended, for all pregnant women in England in every pregnancy.
+This is part of routine antenatal screening, which is recommended for every pregnancy.

-Hepatitis B, HIV and syphilis can all be passed from mother to baby during pregnancy and birth.
+Hepatitis B, HIV and syphilis can all be passed to your baby during pregnancy and birth.

 Hepatitis B affects the liver and can cause immediate (acute) and long-term (chronic) illness.
-It's passed on in blood and other body fluids through sexual contact or infected needles.
+It's passed on in blood and other body fluids, for example through sexual contact or sharing infected needles.

 If your baby completes a course of vaccinations in their first year, this greatly reduces their risk of developing hepatitis B.

-HIV can be passed from a woman to her baby during pregnancy, birth or breastfeeding if it's not treated.
+HIV can be passed on to your baby during pregnancy, birth or breastfeeding if it's not treated.

 Syphilis is usually passed on through close contact with a syphilis sore during sex.
-It can also be passed from a pregnant woman to her unborn baby during pregnancy.
+It can also be passed on to a baby during pregnancy.

-If untreated, syphilis can cause serious health problems for the mother and her baby, or cause miscarriage or stillbirth.
+If untreated, syphilis can cause serious health problems for your baby, or cause miscarriage or stillbirth.

 Syphilis is treated with antibiotics.
 The earlier it's treated, the lower the risk of passing it on to the baby is.